Randeiy/Randeiy/README.md

 # Hi there, I'm Randy <img width="42px" src="https://camo.githubusercontent.com/e8e7b06ecf583bc040eb60e44eb5b8e0ecc5421320a92929ce21522dbc34c891/68747470733a2f2f6d656469612e67697068792e636f6d2f6d656469612f6876524a434c467a6361737252346961377a2f67697068792e676966" />

-I'm a college student at Nusa Mandiri University majoring in informatics who's still trying to learn something new that will be needed by the industry now and in the future, im also have a mini project study case
+I'm a freshgraduate from Nusa Mandiri University majoring in informatics who's still trying to learn something new that will be needed by the industry now and in the future, im also have a mini project study case
  <a href="https://drive.google.com/file/d/1Oqtt-mpOX2zsljqwPfDZ_2AVmp8W34he/view?usp=share_link"><strong>UI UX</strong></a>, Data Science also Multi Platform And Backend Based Programing.
 My repositories mostly certified by open source MIT License, so I hope it helps you in your projects.
 <br/>